Tien-Dat-PHAN/Collision-Balls/README.md

 ## Contribution

 This program is run by the 'naive' version, which means this will cost a lot of time and energy if the number of balls is large (> 100).
-To address this problem, **I need your help**
+To address this problem, **I need your help.**`SOS`

 ## Dependencies
 * <stdlib.h>